About

 Teaching Philosophy

 The goal of an arts education is not only to develop the expression and craft of emerging artists, but also to prepare them for the rhythm of an artistic life.
 There’s no single path to success.
-I believe each student can be given the tools and skills to build their own artistic rhythm and find their own path; to become thoughtful, lifelong artists.
+I believe the classroom can provide the tools and skills to build individual artistic rhythms; leading students to become thoughtful, lifelong artists.

-My approach to curriculum is based on scaffolding lessons that take student art practice from the basic to the complex.
-As working artists are rarely given the opportunity to indulge in a career of pure production, I feel students should have lessons enriched with history, academic study of the medium and insights into professional practice.
-This includes lessons about the basic elements of art practice, coupled with discussion about the medium’s strengths and weaknesses.
+My approach to curriculum employs Bloom’s Taxonomy, taking student art practice from the basic to the complex.
+As working artists are rarely given the opportunity to indulge in a career of pure production, so my student have lessons enriched with history, academic study of the medium and insights into professional practice.
 Readings that highlight the diversity of comics are essential for students seeking to understand the cultural context of their own work and the work of their colleagues.
-Critical comics, illustrations, and essays allow students to exercise their cartooning and analytical skills while exploring the form of the comic essay itself.
+Critical comics, illustrations, and essays allow students to exercise their cartooning and analytical skills while exploring the form of the comic essay.

 As a leader in a business environment, I have found a great deal of success when teammates are invested in each other’s triumphs.
 I have experienced the same dynamic in the classroom.
 Peer critique is essential towards that investment, with the instructor acting as a guiding voice towards productive and useful feedback.
-It is an essential mission to me as a creator and educator that respect permeate all critique activities and that diversity of experience, opinion, and expression is celebrated.
-A peer critique is an ideal opportunity to practice the skills needed to bring that philosophy out of the classroom and into professional and social lives.
+It is an essential mission to me, as a creator and educator, that respect permeate all critique activities with a celebration of diverse experiences, opinions, and expressions.
+A peer critique is an ideal opportunity to practice soft skills that translate into professional and social environments.

 Lastly, I place great value on the quality of effort expended.
 A successful artist can rarely be made from a mediocre effort and it is important to set the standards high for even the most accomplished students.
 That means individual assessment of achievement levels, allowing each student to grow at a pace that is challenging.
 I will ask students to be uncomfortable.
 The space for failure exists in that environment, a condition that I think is essential to the foundation of an artistic life.
 I will ask my students to try, fail, and try again; the embodiment of quality effort.
 Students who hope to perform art as a lifetime activity must come to understand that failure is not a closed door, but an opportunity to grow in unexpected directions.